Desperados III: Reception

-Desperados III received "generally favorable" reviews, according to review aggregator Metacritic.
+Desperados III received "generally favorable" reviews, according to review aggregator platform Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 96% of critics.

-IGN enjoyed the game's character interactions, saying they gave charm to an otherwise standard Western, "Their contextual banter as you make your way through each murderous mission really helps to define their individual personalities, making for an outlaw gang I was consistently happy to be at the reins of".
-GameSpot praised the save system, writing that it gave the player freedom to take risks without consequence, "What's remarkable is that this quick-save and quick-load routine never becomes frustrating.
+IGN enjoyed the game's character interactions, saying they gave charm to an otherwise standard Western, saying: "Their contextual banter as you make your way through each murderous mission really helps to define their individual personalities, making for an outlaw gang I was consistently happy to be at the reins of".
+GameSpot praised the save system, writing that it gave the player freedom to take risks without consequence, saying: "What's remarkable is that this quick-save and quick-load routine never becomes frustrating.
 Instead it feels liberating.
 You're free to try new things and give all kinds of wild ideas a shot".
 USgamer felt the distinct characters rewarded mastery of their abilities, "The stringent focus of each character allows Mimimi to craft each level with those characters in mind...
 Desperados 3 rewards the player's knowledge of how team fits together and where skill overlap and diverge".

-While liking the showdown system, PC Gamer criticized the visuals as being mostly uninteresting, "Though they're impressive stealth sandboxes, none of the maps are lookers.
+While liking the showdown system, PC Gamer criticized the visuals as being mostly uninteresting, saying: "Though they're impressive stealth sandboxes, none of the maps are lookers.
 There's a lot of mud, sand and ramshackle buildings, and while the gang's journey takes them across a few regions, a lot of the maps lack a distinct visual identity, especially compared to Shadow Tactics".
-Rock Paper Shotgun praised the character of Isabelle Moreau, feeling she was a standout from the cast, "Nicely voiced by Debra Wilson, and possessing two voodoo-inspired abilities that are refreshingly different and a hoot to use, the sickle-wielding Creole sorceress is a lovely addition to the canon.
+Rock Paper Shotgun praised the character of Isabelle Moreau, feeling she was a standout from the cast, saying: "Nicely voiced by Debra Wilson, and possessing two voodoo-inspired abilities that are refreshingly different and a hoot to use, the sickle-wielding Creole sorceress is a lovely addition to the canon.
 Busy 'connecting' foes and mind-controlling them, I'd be surprised if series veterans found themselves missing Mia Yung, Sam Williams, and Hawkeye".

-It was nominated for the category of Best Sim/Strategy game at The Game Awards 2020, as well as a nomination for Strategy/Simulation Game of the Year at the 24th Annual D.I.C.E.
+Desperados III was nominated for the category of Best Sim/Strategy game at The Game Awards 2020, as well as a nomination for Strategy/Simulation Game of the Year at the 24th Annual D.I.C.E.
 Awards.